 Here are C-63 and C-64 before they were repainted

-Here are C-63 and C-64 as they look before receiving their lettering
+Here are C-63 and C-64 as they look fresh after painting before receiving their lettering

-Who doesn't like night shots?
-After the lighting was complete in both cars, we decided to do in "impromptu" night photography session with the two cabooses.
+Who doesn't like night shots? night photography session with the two cabooses.

 Another volunteer is installing one of those new windows.
 These windows were put in to improve the lighting inside our ex Boston and Maine car.